convict-real/Flux-Dark-Theme/README.md

 clone` command:

 ```
-git clone git://github.com/rexim/gruber-darker-theme.git
+git clone git://github.com/convict-real/Flux-Dark-Theme.git
 ```

-Then add path to gruber-darker-theme to custom-theme-load-path list — add the following to your emacs config file somewhere (.emacs, init.el, whatever):
+Then add path to flux-dark-theme to custom-theme-load-path list — add the following to your emacs config file somewhere (.emacs, init.el, whatever):

 ```
 (add-to-list 'custom-theme-load-path
-             "/path/to/gruber-darker-theme/")
+             "/path/to/flux-dark-theme/")
 ```

 Use `M-x customize-themes` to change your current theme.

-# Contribution #

-Gruber Darker is an awesome theme.
-But it has a lack of support for many good modes.
-I add color faces only for modes I use.
-If you like this theme and use a mode that looks very bad with it, feel free to add appropriate color faces (see file gruber-darker-theme.el) and send me a pull request.

-Thanks.